Abadrausar/Rubble-/other/Rubble Readme.txt

-	No support for Blast namespaces (eg. @, @@, and @@@) Variables are simple key:value pairs instead of Blast's more powerful system No built-in pretty printer (unless, like me, you think of this as a pro :) ) The scripting language isn't exactly mainstream
+	No support for Blast namespaces (eg. @, @@, and @@@) Variables are simple key:value pairs instead of Blast's more powerful system No built-in pretty printer (unless, like me, you think of this as a pro :) ) No per-addon configuration file
+	The scripting language isn't exactly mainstream

 Required Reading for Modders (in most-important-first order):
 	This readme
-	Rubble Addons.txt - lots of stuff about addons in general Rubble Base Templates - the template documentation for the base_templates addon Rubble Native Templates - the template documentation for the builtin templates The included addons - A little short on comments but still a great resource Raptor Basics.txt - Raptor overview
+	Rubble Addons - lots of stuff about addons in general Rubble Base Templates - the template documentation for the base_templates addon Rubble Native Templates - the template documentation for the builtin templates The included addons - A little short on comments but still a great resource Raptor Basics - Raptor overview
-	Porting.txt - has some useful stuff about Raptor, also info on how to update addons from 2.0 Everything in "raptor command docs" - the Raptor command documentation, NEEDED if you plan to do anything with Raptor
+	Everything in "raptor command docs" - the Raptor command documentation, NEEDED if you plan to do anything with Raptor

 If you do not plan on doing any modding the only thing you need to read is this readme.

-Rubble comes prebuilt for 32 bit Windows, Linux, and OSX

 ==============================================
 Why Another Raw Generator?